knqyf263/go-plugin/README.md

 `go-plugin` is a Go (golang) plugin system over WebAssembly (abbreviated Wasm).
 As a plugin is compiled to Wasm, it can be size-efficient, memory-safe, sandboxed and portable.
 The plugin system auto-generates Go SDK for plugins from [Protocol Buffers][protobuf] files.
+While it is powered by Wasm, plugin authors/users don't have to be aware of the Wasm specification since the raw Wasm APIs are capsulated by the SDK.

 It is inspired by [hashicorp/go-plugin][hashicorp-go-plugin].